You are here

 A person is eligible if he or she is:

-- not eligible for a disability pension at the special rate;
+- not eligible for a Disability Compensation Payment at the special rate;

-- eligible for a disability pension at the general rate, intermediate rate, or for an EDA; and
+- eligible for a Disability Compensation Payment at the general rate, intermediate rate, or for an EDA; and

 - has an incapacity from an accepted disability of the following kind: